 In May 2016, we announced results of a High Dose Phase 2 clinical study of seladelpar in patients with PBC.
 During the course of this trial three cases of asymptomatic, reversible transaminase elevations occurred, and we made the decision to discontinue the study early after review of safety and efficacy data demonstrated a need for further dose reduction to optimize clinical safety and efficacy.
-In November 2019, due to histologic observations in our NASH clinical trial, the NASH and PSC clinical trials were terminated and programs and the PBC program was placed on hold.
-In December 2019 the PBC clinical trials were terminated, pending further analysis of data from the NASH trial and further discussions with the FDA.
-This course of action terminated, or put on hold, substantially all of our active development programs.
-Although in June 2020 we shared data and conclusions from an expert panel with the FDA, and in July 2020 the FDA lifted the clinical hold, this process substantially delayed the development of seladelpar.
+In November and December 2019, due to histologic observations in our NASH clinical trial, all seladelpar clinical trials were terminated, pending further analysis of data from the NASH trial and further discussions with the FDA.
+Although in June 2020 we shared data and conclusions from an expert panel with the FDA, and in July 2020 the FDA lifted the clinical hold on our seladelpar program, this process substantially delayed the development of seladelpar.
 The emergence of adverse events (AEs) and histological observations in subsequent seladelpar clinical trials could prevent us from further developing seladelpar or could result in the denial of regulatory approval.